CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Lists, Linked-Lists and Dictionaries/README.md

 }
 ```

-In order to intersect the sets we do the following: we put all elements from the first list (via `AddRange()`), after which we remove all elements, which are not in the second list.
+To intersect the sets we do the following: we put all elements from the first list (via `AddRange()`), after which we remove all elements, which are not in the second list.

 The problem can also be solved even in an easier way by using the method `RemoveAll(Predicate<T> match)`, but it is related to using programming constructs, called **delegates and lambda expressions,** which are considered in the chapter Lambda Expressions and LINQ.
-The union we make as we add elements from the first list, after which we remove all elements, which are in the second list, and finally we add all elements of the second list.
+The union we make as we add elements from the first list, after which we remove all elements, which are in the second list, and finally, we add all elements of the second list.

-The result from the two programs is **exactly the same:**
+The result from the two programs is **the same:**

 ```console
 firstList = { 1 2 3 4 5 }